Vatshayan/Money-Transcation-Security-Blockchain-Project/README.md

 ## ABSTRACT:
+Transcation between friends is secured by using blockchain technology.
+Here we will use see how transcation is secured and protected.
+Project is in python Programming.

 Blockchain is a system of recording information in a way that makes it difficult or impossible to change, hack, or cheat the system.